-A major milestone in the geometry of general curves was the development of limit linear series by Eisenbud and Harris [EH86].
-This theory allows one to study linear series on general curves by studying one-parameter degenerations where the central fiber is a special kind of singular curve, known as a curve of compact type.
 One property of curves of compact type is that if they have positive genus then they must have components of positive genus.
-Shortly after the development of limit linear series, many researchers became interested in a different type of nodal curve, which have only rational components, and where the interesting geometric data is encoded by the combinatorics of how the components meet each other.
-Early examples using so-called graph curves to establish properties of general curves include Bayer and Eisenbud's work on Green's Conjecture for the general curve [BE91], and the Ciliberto-Harris-Miranda result on the surjectivity of the Wahl map [CHM88].
+Shortly after the development of limit linear series, many researchers became interested in a different type of nodal curve, which has only rational components, and where the interesting geometric data is encoded by the combinatorics of how the components meet each other.
+Early examples using the so-called graph curves to establish properties of general curves include Bayer and Eisenbud's work on Green's conjecture for the general curve [28], and the Ciliberto-Harris-Miranda result on the surjectivity of the Wahl map [47].